DinoDevs/GladiatusCrazyAddon/documentation/Troubleshooting.md

 Thus, we recommend checking your internet speed with free tools on the internet (like https://www.speedtest.net/) to make sure it's running fast enough.

-For your computer, check the task manager to see if you are not putting too heavy load on your computer, it can slow the browser's abillity to load websites.
+For your computer, check the task manager to see if you are not putting too heavy load on your computer, it can slow the browser's ability to load websites.
 Disable background applications you don't need to free more resources and speed things up.

 <details>
   <summary><b>🖼️ Show image (task manager)</b></summary>